What is a Surge Arrester for Transformer? – The One Device That Can Save You Thousands

 But why did your transformer never have to take the hit in the first place?

 Transformers are one of the power system’s most expensive and critical parts.
-But they are also highly vulnerable to voltage surges face three relentless enemies:
+But they are also highly vulnerable to voltage surges, facing three relentless enemies:

 Leave transformers unprotected and watch the damage dominoes fall: